gcaferra/gcaferra.github.io/_posts/2024/2024-04-29-Stop-using-IConfiguration-to-configure-Services.md

 - best practices
 ---

-In several projects I've found using the IConfiguration directly and pass it to services with somethig like this:
+In several projects I've found using the IConfiguration passed directly around the modules with somethig like:

 ``` csharp
 appBuilder.Services.ConfigureMyServices1(configuration);
 ```

-This approach is simple but it open to several issues I'll try to show you in the following chapters
+This approach is simple but it is open to several issues I'll try to show you in the following chapters

-## A .net Core basic Configuration
+## Dotnet Core Basic Configuration

 Dotnet offers a starndardized way to configure the applications by simply writing somethig like: